ifad/eaco/README.md

 Run `bundle` once.
 This will install the base bundle.

 Run `appraisal` once.
-This will install the supported Rails versions and pg.
+This will install the supported Rails versions and +pg+.

 Run `rake`.
-This will run the specs and cucumber features.
+This will run the specs and cucumber features and report coverage.

 Specs are run against the supported rails versions in turn.
 If you want to focus on a single release, use `appraisal rails-X.Y rake`, where `X.Y` can be